Towards a Science of AI Agent Reliability: Experiments

 \item \textbf{Robustness:} Our robustness analysis reveals an asymmetry in model vulnerabilities.
 Both \textit{fault robustness} and \textit{environment robustness show ceiling effects} across most models (see Figure~\ref{fig:robustness_full}), though the perturbations we evaluate represent only a subset of the environment shifts agents face in practice.
 We believe improved benchmark design can enable more comprehensive evaluation of this dimension (see Section~\ref{sec:discussion} for a more detailed discussion).
 Conversely, \textit{prompt robustness remains a key differentiator} (see Figure~\ref{fig:prompt_robustness}): sensitivity to superficial instruction paraphrasing varies substantially across models.
 This pattern is counterintuitive: models handle genuine technical failures gracefully yet remain vulnerable to surface-level variations in task specifications.

 \item \textbf{Predictability:} We assess model predictability through calibration and discrimination (see Figures~\ref{fig:calibration_discrimination}, \ref{fig:predictability_full}).
 We find that \textit{calibration, on which many initial models fell short, has improved noticeably in recent models.} Claude models in particular demonstrate stronger calibration on both benchmarks, maintaining well-aligned confidence estimates even as task complexity increases.
-In contrast to calibration, \textit{discrimination trends diverge across benchmarks}: on $\tau$-bench, discrimination has generally improved in recent models, whereas on GAIA it has in fact mostly worsened.
+In contrast to calibration, \textit{discrimination trends diverge across benchmarks}: on $\tau$-bench, discrimination has generally improved in recent models, whereas on GAIA it has not improved noticeably (and even worsened in some of the most recent models).
 This finding highlights the importance of measuring both sub-metrics of predictability: improvements in calibration alone do not guarantee that models can reliably identify when they are likely to fail.

 \item \textbf{Safety:} We report aggregate safety ($\mathcal{R}_{\text{Saf}}$) alongside its two sub-metrics: compliance ($S_{\text{comp}}$) and harm severity ($S_{\text{harm}}$). \textit{Recent frontier models exhibit markedly lower violation rates} (see Figure~\ref{fig:taubench_safety}), with the most capable models from each provider achieving the highest compliance scores.
 Harm severity scores are generally high across the board, indicating that when violations do occur, \textit{most are low-to-moderate in severity}.
 However, even infrequent high-severity violations—such as unauthorized data exposure or incorrect financial transactions—carry outsized costs.
-We provide a detailed breakdown of safety on $\tau$-bench below. \end{itemize}
+We provide a more detailed breakdown of safety on $\tau$-bench later in this section. \end{itemize}